Migas77/TQS_108287/lab3/lab3_1/README.md

 ```

 **e) the sample project demonstrates three test strategies to assess an API (C, D and E) developed with SpringBoot.
 Which are the main/key differences?**
 - **C** - by using ``@WebMvcTest`` mode we run the tests in a simplified and light environment, simulating the behavior of an application server. ``MockMvc`` provides an entry point to server-side testing.
 It performs full Spring MVC request handling but via mock request and response objects without starting a full HTTP server.
-In principle, no database is involved.
+Neither repository component nor database is involved.
 ```java
 @WebMvcTest(EmployeeRestController.class)
 class C_EmployeeController_WithMockServiceTest {